bytes-as/opensift/README.md

 # License
-Checkout the LICENSE for legal information of terms of use this package
+Checkout the `license.md` for legal information of terms of use this package